eisenjulian/nlp_estimator_tutorial/blog.md

 ### Building a baseline

-It's always a good practice to start any machine learning project trying basic baselines.
-Simple is always better and it's key to understand exactly how much we are winning in terms of performance by adding extra complexity.
+It's good practice to start any machine learning project trying basic baselines.
+The simpler the better as having a simple and robust baseline is key to understanding exactly how much we are gaining in terms of performance by adding extra complexity.
 It may very well be the case that a simple solution is good enough for our requirements.

-With that in mind, let us start by trying out one of the simplest models out there for text classification.
+With that in mind, let us start by trying out one of the simplest models for text classification.
 That is, a sparse linear model that gives a weight to each token and adds up all of the results, regardless of the order.
-The fact we don't care about order in the sentence is what is normally referred as a *Bag-of-Words* approach.
-Let's see how that works out.
+As this model does not care about the order of words in a sentence, we normally refer to it as a *Bag-of-Words* approach.
+Let's see how we can implement this model using an `Estimator`.

 We start out by defining the feature column that is used as input to our classifier.
-As we've seen [Part 2](https://developers.googleblog.com/2017/11/introducing-tensorflow-feature-columns.html), `categorical_column_with_identity` is the right choice for text input.
+As we have seen in [Part 2](https://developers.googleblog.com/2017/11/introducing-tensorflow-feature-columns.html), `categorical_column_with_identity` is the right choice for text input.
 We can now use the pre-made `LinearClassifier`.

 ```python
 column = tf.feature_column.categorical_column_with_identity('x', vocab_size)